📝 Team & numbers · ⏱️ 3 min read

 What if a temp worker says guests complain about small portions?

-Explain that the portions are calculated to fit the price.
+Explain that portions are calculated to match the price.
 If guests complain, they need to call you or the manager, not decide for themselves.

 How do I prevent temp workers from throwing too much away?